Start Your Financial Journey

 Welcome to UVM Student Financial Services.
 We hope that you will take a moment to watch this short video welcoming you to our office and learn your next steps for a successful start to your financial journey at UVM.

-Your Next Steps for Financial Aid & Your Student Bill
+Your Next Steps for Financial Aid and Your Student Bill

-Review your financial aid offer for the 2023-2024 academic year and complete your next steps to accept or decline optional financial aid offers like work-study and direct student loans.
+Review your financial aid offer and complete your next steps to accept or decline optional financial aid offers like work-study and direct student loans.
 June is a great time to complete this so that your accepted aid will show as a pending credit on your student bill.

 By the end of June make sure you have also established a proxy to receive billing notifications and to view and pay to your student account and have completed your student health insurance decision.